How To Keep Kids On the Edge Of Their Seats

 2. Create an atmosphere of anticipation.
 Do you have places on your stage for hiding things?
 Hide your object lesson.
 Hide prizes.
 Hide communion if you want!
 Definitely hide the offering bucket or bag in a new place every week.
 When you reach for something that is randomly moved around week to week, you keep those kids on the edge of their seats.

 4. Use few words and make them count.
 Don’t be a fan of your own voice.
 If you have something to say, make it a question a kid in the crowd can answer.
-Sometimes bring that kid to the stage to answer, but keep him moving fast and send him back fast.
-It’s all fast, always moving.
+Occasionally bring that kid to the stage to answer, but keep him moving fast and send him back to his seat fast.
+In other words, it’s all fast, always moving.

-6. Use competition to motivate.
-Competition without “boo”ing is great!
+6. Employ competition to motivate.
+Competition without “boo”ing is a great involvement tool.
 Those rowdy boys in your class?
 They just need competition and lots of it.
 Read Wild at Heart

-7. Use small rewards and lots of them.
+7. Reward!
+Use small rewards and lots of them.
+Did I say lots?
+I mean, every single chance you get.
 When you take the stage you should have overflowing pockets of small prizes that kids know are meant for them.
 Be generous!
 God is!
 He keeps us on the edge of our seats waiting for that next blessing.

 8. Be predictably unpredictable.
 Kids should NEVER be able to guess what will happen next.
 Predictability is the kiss of death!
 If you stay predictably unpredictable, kids won’t be able to look away for fear of missing something.